 Kate is responsible for the science and policy programmes at World Cancer Research Fund International.
 Kate has a PhD in neuroscience and can comment on our scientific research and policy work.

-Susannah is a senior scientist working on our Continuous Update Project (CUP) who joined WCRF in 2014.
+Susannah works on our Continuous Update Project (CUP) and joined WCRF in 2014.
 Susannah can comment on the scientific findings from the CUP with a focus on public health and nutrition.
+Find her on Twitter @SusannahBrown__

 Dr Panagiota Mitrou, Director of Research Funding and Science External Relations